Motorsport Network: Autosport

-Founded in 1950, Autosport is a magazine that has been in continuous weekly publication since 25 August 1950, covering all aspects of international motorsport including Formula One since the championship's inception.
+Founded in 1950, Autosport is a magazine that has been in continuous weekly publication since 25 August 1950, covering all aspects of international motorsport.
+It has covered Formula One since the championship's inception.
 The magazine's website, Autosport.com, headquartered in Richmond, London, is an English language website covering international motorsport.
 Autosport.com formed part of Motorsport Network's acquisition of Haymarket Media Group's motorsport businesses in November 2016.

 The magazine presents the Autosport Awards, a series of awards presented to drivers that have achieved significant milestones each season.
 Some of the presentations are selected by the general public via a reader's poll.
 The awards have been presented every year since 1982.

 Autosport International

-Autosport International is a motorsport-themed exhibition, which has taken place every January at the NEC Birmingham, UK, since 1991.
+Autosport International is a motorsport-themed exhibition, which has taken place every January at the NEC in Birmingham, UK, since 1991.

 GP Racing

 The GP Racing brand (originally known as F1 Racing) has been built from a foundation of its premium monthly print title.
-Established in 1996, ans of 2018 it was published in 10 languages and 14 editions.
+Established in 1996, as of 2018 it was published in 10 languages and 14 editions.